oskarth/experiments.oskarth.com/content/unix02.md

-The next instruction is `call 0xb0 <ls>`. `call` does two things, it pushes the address of the next instruction in `main` onto the stack, and then it jumps to a subprogram (which is just another address in memory, but since our program was compiled with debug information on we can see that it says `<ls>`).
+The next instruction is `call 0xb0 <ls>`. `call` does two things, it pushes the address of the next instruction in `main` onto the stack, and then it *jumps* to a subprogram (which is just another address in memory, but since our program was compiled with debug information on we can see that it says `<ls>`).
+A jump changes the instruction pointer to its argument.
 After executing that instruction our stack and our upcoming four instructions to execute looks like this:

 ```
 (gdb) x /4x $esp